 - Signed and executed lease agreement with Business Name

-- Applicants with six or more employees will need to submit a 2019 IRS Form W-3.
+- Applicants with six or more employees must submit a 2019 IRS Form W-3.

-- Applicants from industries not named in the March 26 Executive Order will be required to download, complete and submit a notarized affidavit describing how the business was impacted by the pandemic.
+- Applicants from industries not named in the March 26 Executive Order are required to download, complete and submit a notarized affidavit describing how the business was impacted by the pandemic.